Fortify the Guardian, Not the Treasure: Resilient Adversarial Detectors: Results

 A notable enhancement is observed across all detectors with respect to ROC-AUC and SR@5.
 Moreover, our findings suggest that adversarial training did not optimize solely for adaptability to specific adversarial techniques, but also demonstrated efficacy against conventional PGD attacks.

-Before the incorporation of adversarial training, the optimization process exhibited a trend of rapid convergence towards zero loss within a few iterations, as can be seen in the top rows of \autoref{cifar10-vgg-losses}, \autoref{cifar10-resnet-losses}, \autoref{svhn-vgg-losses}, and \autoref{svhn-resnet-losses}.
+\textbf{Impact of adversarial training on optimization dynamics.} Before the incorporation of adversarial training, the optimization process exhibited a trend of rapid convergence towards zero loss within a few iterations, as can be seen in the top rows of \autoref{cifar10-losses}, \autoref{svhn-losses} and \autoref{imagenet-losses}.
 Once we integrated adversarial training into the detector, we observed a distinct shift in the optimization behavior.

-Upon deploying \texttt{RADAR} the optimization process displayed a tendency to plateau after a small number of iterations, with loss values typically higher by orders of magnitude, as compared to those observed prior to deployment.
+Upon deploying \texttt{RADAR}, the optimization process displayed a tendency to plateau after a small number of iterations, with loss values typically higher by orders of magnitude, as compared to those observed prior to deployment.
 This plateau phase persisted across diverse experimental settings and datasets, indicating a fundamental change in the optimization landscape, induced by \texttt{RADAR}.
 This behavior can be seen as a robustness-enhancing effect, because the detector appears to resist rapid convergence towards trivial solutions, thereby enhancing its generalization capabilities.
 This showcases the efficacy of our method in bolstering the defenses of detection systems against adversarial threats---without sacrificing clean accuracy.

+\textbf{Robustness analysis with various epsilon values.} The results of our experiments, depicted in \autoref{epsilons_auc_and_sr_opgd} and \autoref{epsilons_auc_and_sr_spgd}, provide a comprehensive evaluation of the robustness of the adversarial detectors against OPGD and SPGD attacks with different $\epsilon$ values.

+For the CIFAR-10, SVHN, and ImageNet datasets, increasing $\epsilon$ values generally results in increasing ROC-AUC scores and decreasing SR@5 rates, using both OPGD and SPGD, indicating improved detection capabilities and decreased success of adversarial attacks.

+Specifically, VGG-11 shows a significant drop in AUC and a corresponding rise in SR@5 as $\epsilon$ decreases, reflecting its susceptibility to lower magnitude perturbations.
+VGG-13 and VGG-16 exhibit similar patterns, though VGG-16 demonstrates slightly better robustness at lower $\epsilon$ values.
+This trend is consistent across both OPGD and SPGD attack evaluations.

+The ResNet models, particularly ResNet50, demonstrate superior resilience performance.
+Across various $\epsilon$ values, ResNet50 consistently exhibits higher ROC-AUC scores and lower SR@5 rates compared to other models, signifying its robust ability to detect subtle adversarial examples.
+Notably, our method maintains consistently low SR@5 values across all datasets, underscoring its resilience.
+Specifically, experiments on the SVHN dataset consistently achieve an SR@5 of 0\%.
+For CIFAR-10 and ImageNet, SR@5 ranges between 0\% to 17\% with OPGD, and between 0\% to 15\% with SPGD, affirming the efficacy of our approach in enhancing adversarial-detection capability.
+These results highlight the advantage of applying adversarial training directly to adversarial detectors rather than focusing solely on classifiers themselves.